 Rathbones has taken a number of steps to improve diversity at a wide-range of different levels throughout the organisation, including signing up to the Women in Finance Charter and a commitment to support the progression of women into senior roles within our business.
-Rathbone Unit Trust Management recently appointed a female non-executive to the RUTM Board and also prides itself on hiring from a range of nationalities and socio-economic backgrounds.
+Rathbone Unit Trust Management recently appointed a female non-executive to the Rathbone Unit Trust Management Board and we also pride ourselves on hiring from a diverse range of backgrounds.